Skip to content

 Signature:

-pub fn availableLanguages(self: *const LanguageRegistry) []const [:0]const u8
+pub fn available_languages(self: *const LanguageRegistry) []const [:0]const u8

 Example:

-const result = instance.availableLanguages();
+const result = instance.available_languages();

 Returns: []const [:0]const u8